Task Overview and Call for Task Participation

 Evaluation Tasks

-The eighteenth NTCIR (NTCIR-18) Program Committee has selected the following three Core Tasks and three Pilot Tasks.
+The eighteenth NTCIR (NTCIR-18) Program Committee has selected the following seven Core Tasks and three Pilot Tasks.

 For details and latest information, please see below and visit each task’s homepage.